Wakamu/Grandiarchipelago/README.md

 - skill_xp_multiplier
 - level_xp_multiplier
 - gameplay_balance : Choose between the Vanilla or Redux gameplay tables (stats, enemies, items, shops, names).
+- custom_party : allows to play with a custom party with several rules:
+  - vanilla : Keep the vanilla party system.
+  - unlocks : Characters are AP Items and your party can be edited at any save point.
+  - roulette : A random roster of 4 is selected at generation and will be locked through the run.

 ## Engine facts (important)